| I recommend spending at the most 2 days in Córdoba.

 both the lighthouse and the man made port aren't much to

+look at compared to the natural scenery.
 Once the day is over there are plenty of bars and restaurants

 to choose from up the hill, offering some great seafood